Why Do People in Product Quit their Jobs?

 Reason 3: Another Possible Reason

-When looking at the responses from the VP/Head-level respondents, it is clear that company culture continues to affect one’s ability to retain employees at all levels of an organization.
+Looking at the responses from the VP/Head-level respondents, company culture clearly affects one’s ability to retain employees at all levels of an organization.
 Without a positive work environment, a large portion of your employees will likely start looking for a new job.

 Why VP and Heads of Departments leave product jobs